RaimondMeg/cProyects/README.md

 This repository contains various C code projects that I've created for fun and practice.

- This repository is not intended to be a professional repository.
+This is not intended to be a professional repository.
 These are codes I've created in my free time to learn a thing or two and for fun.
 They are not polished and are not meant to be "final products."
 I doubt they'll be updated once they "work," but I'll keep them in my repositories to see the evolution of my work.